Revisiting the de Rham-Witt complex: Introduction

-\begin{remark}[Differences with the classical theory] Let us briefly contrast our definition of the saturated de Rham-Witt complex $\W \Omega^{\ast}_{R}$ with the classical de Rham-Witt complex $W\Omega^{\ast}_{R}$ of \cite{illusie}.
-Recall that $W \Omega^{\ast}_{R}$ is defined as the inverse limit of a tower of differential graded algebras $\{ W_r \Omega_{R}^{\ast} \}_{r \geq 0}$, which is defined to be an initial object of the category of \emph{$V$-pro-complexes} (see \S \ref{compareclass} for a review of the definitions).
+\begin{remark}[Differences with the classical theory] Let us briefly contrast our definition of the saturated de~Rham--Witt complex $\W \Omega^{\ast}_{R}$ with the classical de~Rham--Witt complex $W\Omega^{\ast}_{R}$ of \cite{illusie}.
+Recall that $W \Omega^{\ast}_{R}$ is defined as the inverse limit of a tower of differential graded algebras $\{ W_r \Omega_{R}^{\ast} \}_{r \geq 0}$, which is defined to be an initial object of the category of \emph{$V$-pro-complexes} (see \S \ref{compareclass} for a review of the relevant definitions).
 Our approach differs in several respects: